industrial-edge/performance-insight-getting-started/README.md

 You can find the further information about the following steps in the [docs](docs/Installation.md)
 - Configure PLC Connection (Databus, S7 Connector)
-- Configure Configure Data Service
+- Configure Data Service
+- Configure Performance Insight

 ## Usage